utsanjan/Android-Pin-Bruteforce/README.md

 If a project requires a gestures.key or password.key, I've listed it as requiring root.
 If a project requires a custom bootloader, I've listed that as requiring both ADB and root.
 If you would like your project listed in this table then please open a new issue.
-There are links to each of these projects in the 📚 Related Projects & Futher Reading section.
+There are links to each of these projects in the ðŸ“š Related Projects & Futher Reading section.

-### 😭 Regular phone users
+### Regular phone users

 - Try the top 20 PINs from the [DataGenetics PIN analysis](https://datagenetics.com/blog/september32012/index.html) that apparently unlocks 26.83% of phones.
 - Use an SMS lock-screen bypass app (requires app install before phone is locked)